neiios/dam-project-client/README.md

 npm install
 ```

-Create .env file in root directory and add your IP address there
+Create .env file in root directory and add the IP address and port your dev API is running on

 ```
-EXPO_PUBLIC_API_BASE=192.168.2.233
+EXPO_PUBLIC_API_BASE=192.168.2.233:8080
 ```

 Start project